painpita/anki-kuroco/README.md

 Some bugs remain unfixed for now :
   * Sometimes, the user might be redirected to the profile page without apparent reason.
 This is caused by incorrect error handling (401 unauthorized should redirect, but not other errors)
-  * If the language is different from english, it will not display in flip cards (kuroco bug)
   * When expecting card details, changing the language will trigger a 404 error if the card is not defined in target language

 ## Deploying the Gatsby App on KurocoFront